JJ/hoborg/text/text.md

 was not buying this circus, I was here for a reason.
 A heavy, metallic, mechanical reason.

-I realized Boris had stopped talking and shortly he came back from his office at the end of the carriage.
+I realized Boris had stopped talking; shortly he came back from his office at the end of the carriage.
 And he did not seem happy.

 School years
 ------------------

 No, that's Fulgencio Ribera, with a b.
-I don't know any Rivera from anywhere.
+I don't know any Rivera with a vee from anywhere.
+Where did I spend my school years?
 I went to school in...
-What's with it?
+What's with it, Wireless?
 Why do you want to know?
 Did I ask you where you served, Captain?
 Does anybody know the whereabouts of Duke's castle?
 Yes, yay, in the slopes of the Big Rock Candy Mountain by the Lemonade Springs.